preshonyee/preshonyee/README.md

 # Nice to meet you! 👋🏾

 I'm **Presh** - designer and engineer focused on UI engineering and design systems.
-I build for web and mobile.
+I build for web and iOS.
 A lot of my work focuses on helping designers and engineers work more efficiently together.

 I'm currently building [Camara](https://www.camara.space), a design system with reusable UI components library and APIs for the best default user, designer and developer experience.